blackberry/BlackBerry10SDK-for-SalesforceMobile/README.md

 ## Getting Started
 Follow this [Get Started](http://blackberry.github.io/BlackBerry10SDK-for-SalesforceMobile/d5/dfe/page_get_started.html) tutorial to start building using the template application and running the demo app.

-## Using SalesforceSDK with Your application
+## Using the SDK with Your application
 Follow this [Project Configuration](http://blackberry.github.io/BlackBerry10SDK-for-SalesforceMobile/d2/dc8/page_install.html) tutorial to learn how to create new salesforce.com powered Cascades application from scratch.

 ##More Application Samples